Agency and Media [Mis]Representation

 The Tension Between Democracy and News Values

-In the context of nineteenth century American society, Alexis De Tocqueville suggested that freedom of the press is necessary for the objective functioning of a democratic society – in which government is elected by the people to act in their best interests.
-He contended that the tyranny of the majority could only be constrained if the press could tell the truth, and it could only do so if it were free from private commercial and governmental interests.
+In the context of nineteenth century America, Alexis De Tocqueville suggested that freedom of the press is necessary for the objective functioning of a democratic society.
+Without that freedom there is a danger of unaccountability, as government might not always act in the interests of the public.
+De Tocqueville also contended that tyranny, of the majority members of a society, could only be constrained if the press were free from private commercial interests.

 Race, Class, Gender and Victimhood in the Media